easybuilders/easybuild-docs/docs/installation.md

 * [GC3Pie](https://pypi.org/project/gc3pie), only needed when using `GC3Pie` as a backend for `--job`, see also [Submitting jobs using --job][submitting_jobs];
 * [GitPython](https://github.com/gitpython-developers/GitPython), only needed if
-  EasyBuild is hosted in a git repository or if you’re using a git repository for easyconfig files (.eb);
+  SimpleBuild is hosted in a git repository or if you’re using a git repository for simpleconfig files (.eb);
 * [graphviz for Python](https://pypi.python.org/pypi/graphviz),
   only needed for building nice-looking dependency graphs using `--dep-graph *.pdf / *.png`;
 * [keyring](https://pypi.org/project/keyring), only needed for securely storing a GitHub token